kyverno/website/content/en/docs/Installation/_index.md

 Kyverno must always be installed in a dedicated Namespace; it must not be co-located with other applications in existing Namespaces including system-level Namespaces such as `kube-system`.

-{{% alert title="Note" color="info" %}}
-As of v1.7.0, Kyverno follows the same support policy as the Kubernetes project which is N-2 version compatibility.
-Although previous versions may work, they are not tested.
-{{% /alert %}}

 ## Compatibility Matrix

+Kyverno follows the same support policy as the Kubernetes project which is an N-2 policy in with the three latest minor releases are maintained.
+Although previous versions may work, they are not tested and therefore no guarantees are made as to their full compatibility.
+Kyverno also follows a similar strategy for support of Kubernetes itself.
+The below table shows the compatibility matrix.

 | Kyverno Version                | Kubernetes Min | Kubernetes Max |
 |--------------------------------|----------------|----------------|